Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

 \subsection{Non-degenerate pairings in $\Fin$}

 In Section~\ref{seccycmodalg} we have defined cyclic and modular algebras over a $\Cat$-valued operad.
 The algebras take values in an arbitrary symmetric monoidal bicategory.
 When characterizing associative and framed little disks algebras, we will also allow general symmetric monoidal bicategories for the algebras to take values in.
-Only afterwards, we will specialize to a specific example for a symmetric monoidal bicategory that allow us to study applications of our results in quantum algebra, namely the symmetric monoidal bicategory $\Lex$ or rather its finite version $\Fin$ formed by finite categories, left exact functors and natural transformations (Example~\ref{exsymmoncat}).
+Only afterwards, we will specialize to a specific example of a symmetric monoidal bicategory that allows us to study applications of our results in quantum algebra, namely the symmetric monoidal bicategory $\Fin$ formed by finite categories, left exact functors and natural transformations (Example~\ref{exsymmoncat}).
 In this situation, there is an intimate relation between non-degenerate symmetric pairings and the morphism spaces that we will exploit.

-A key tool for the investigation of pairings on finite categories will be the \emph{categorical Eilenberg-Watts Theorem} stated in terms of coends.
+A key tool for the investigation of pairings on finite categories will be the \emph{categorical Eilenberg-Watts Theorem} stated in terms of coends (we refer to \cite{fss} for an account on coends in finite categories).
 For the formulation of the result, we use that $\Fin$ is enriched over itself; we denote the internal hom by $\Fin[-,-]$.

 \begin{theorem}[Fuchs-Schaumann-Schweigert \text{\cite[Theorem~3.2]{fss}}] For finite categories $\cat{C}$ and $\cat{D}$, the functors